Let's connect on social media:

 The bread is better than some, but the insides are truly nothing special.

 I have been eating a lot of Bánh mì since arriving in Vietnam, and I've had better.
 When my cooking instructor told me I was about to go blind, he bought me a Bánh mì as a consolation prize for losing my sight.
 This one was actually life changing it was so good.
 The stall was somewhere in the general location of here.
 Closer to the street crossing of Lac Long Quan and Hai Ba Trung.

 Maybe Banh Mi Phuong has gotten worse in relation to its popularity.
 I doubt it.
 It is a pretty simple recipe and I don't think they would change it.

 Worth the hype?
 No. This is a sandwich.
-If you are hungry and walk by, sure, go for it... but don't feel the need to go out of your way to get one.
+If you're hungry and nearby....sure!
+Go for it!
+But don't go out of your way to get one.

-I have no pictures.
-That, my friends, is the truest sign of something not being special.
+I have no pictures of the food.
+That, my friends, is a true sign of something not being special.
 If I haven't lost the respect of everyone in the establishment by standing on a chair or walking around the restaurant holding a plate to photograph my food, it wasn't that good.

 I think the entire thing can best be summed up by this review on Trip Advisor: